loebi-ch/jquery-clock-timepicker/README.md

 The text color of the number that is selected.
 *default: '#FFFFFF'*

+- **contextmenu**
+If true, the browser's or a custom context menu is shown on right click.
+If false, the right click behaves like the left click and the clock is shown.
+*default: false*

 - **duration**
 If true, the hours can be greater than 23.
 *default: false*